GgangMyChaeng/AutoBGM/README.md

 ## License
 This project is licensed under CC BY-NC-ND 4.0.
-Third-party libraries are licensed separately (see NOTICE).
+Third-party libraries are licensed separately (see LICENSE's NOTICE).